JonJagger/cyber-dojo/readme.txt

 >git pull origin master
 Occasionally this will pull new files and folders.
 You must ensure these have the correct rights.
 The brute force approach is
->cd /var/www
+>cd /var/www/cyberdojo
->chgrp -R www-data cyberdojo
+>chgrp -R www-data app
->chown -R www-data cyberdojo
+>chown -R www-data app
 But this could take a long time.
 So better to simply check the output from the git pull and check everything carefully.
 Finally, don't forget to restart apache